elec327/elec327.github.io/lab6/index.md

 {::options parse_block_html="true" /}

-## Lab #6: Building and programing the Thermodot PCB with randomness
+## Lab #6: Building and programing the Thermodot PCB

 _This lab builds on Lab 4 to make a device that flashes an RGB LED in an interesting pattern in a way that depends on the ambient temperature.
 The goal is for you to continue to master